csimpkins/python-course/slides/modules-programs.md

 >>> floor(1.2)
 Traceback (most recent call last):
 File "<stdin>", line 1, in <module>
-NameError: name ’floor’ is not defined
+NameError: name 'floor' is not defined
 ```

 Or all names from a module: